LouisBouch/neovim-configs/README.md

 - Add a **linter** using mason and set it up with **nvim-lint**
 - Add a **debugger** server using mason and set it up with **nvim-dap**

+To install the tools, one can follow the established grammar [here](lua/langs/init.lua).
+To configure it, it suffices to create a file in the correct language config diretory.
+For example, lua's language server capabilities are set [here](TODO: ADD LINK).

 These steps can be omitted at the cost of their functionality, but language servers and tree-sitters are *highly* recommended.
 Unfortunately, not all languages are as easy to setup, and some require extra plugins to make work.